jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ###### Object Trace

 To find the target object, you’d expect to only follow object lines.
-However, there’s a pitfall: a situation that does not occur a lot, though.
+However, there’s a pitfall: a situation that might not occur a lot, though.

 If a type line points to a symbol with an object line, the type is a single object.